CASH BALANCE PLANS are defined benefit (DB) plans that have the look and feel of defined contribution (DC) plans.

 What comes out of your taxable pay goes straight into your own cash balance account.

 HERE’S A GRAPH of the contributions possible with a cash balance / profit sharing / 401(k) combination.
-Deductible contributions to the cash balance plan can be much larger – and on top of – the $50,000 DC plan limit.
-Maximum cash balance credits reach a peak of more than $200,000 at age 62.
+Deductible contributions to the cash balance plan can be much larger – and on top of – the $50,000+ DC plan limit.
+Maximum cash balance credits reach a peak near $300,000 at age 62.

 Cash balance plans are an excellent solution for professional firms that: